Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 - Lead Management for Sales Goals – 0.5 CECs for $49.99

-While it’s commendable that NFPT offers free CECs (especially since they require recertification every year, saving you hundreds of dollars a year!), they also offer a number of specializations that count towards your CECs and your paycheck.
+While it’s commendable that NFPT offers free CECs (especially since they require recertification every year, saving you hundreds of dollars a year), they also offer several specializations that count towards your CECs and your paycheck.

 Earning a specialization is an excellent way to increase your knowledge, expertise, and value as a personal trainer while getting the CECs you need to stay certified.
 Check out the specializations NFPT offers:

 - Fitness Nutrition Specialist: Learn the basic synergy that ties eating and fitness together through this in-depth course on digestion, internal chemical processes, energy provision and conversion, and nutrient requirements.
 2.0 CECs for $155.

 - Cancer Recovery Specialist: Learn appropriate exercises and precautions that help recovering cancer patients return to a life of wellness.
 2.0 CECs for $159.

 - Breast Cancer Recovery BOSU Specialist: A BOSU® balance trainer allows a greater ability to work with breast cancer patients during and after cancer surgery and treatment.
 2.0 CECs for $195.

 - MS Fitness Trainer Specialist: Aid individuals with MS discover enjoyable and effective ways to stay active!
 2.0 CECs for $179.